-- 4. The aCDR process pursuant to Order 34A of the Rules of Court applies to the following categories of cases scheduled for CDR hearings at the SCCDR: - (a) Non-injury motor accident ("NIMA") claims; - (b) Personal injury claims: - (c) Medical negligence claims; and - (d) Claims in negligence, including professional negligence claims that are filed in the District Court. - 5.
+- 4. The aCDR process, pursuant to Order 34A of the Rules of Court 2014 (for proceedings commenced before 1 April 2022) and Order 9 of the Rules of Court 2021 (for proceedings commenced on or after 1 April 2022), applies to the following categories of cases scheduled for CDR hearings at the CDRC: - (a) Non-injury motor accident claims; - (b) Personal injury claims; - (c) Medical negligence claims; and - (d) Claims in negligence, including professional negligence claims. - 5.
 For the avoidance of doubt, the mediation of civil cases and the mediation of Magistrate's Complaints do not come within the scope of the aCDR process.